liCells/alfred-workflow/notion-ai/README.md

 # Notion AI

-The Alfred workflow used to call Notion AI, the final result will be saved to the clipboard.
+The Alfred workflow used to call Notion AI, the final result will be saved to the clipboard, inspired by https://github.com/jyz0309/NotionAI-go

 ## usage